https://github.com/Phenomite/AMP-Research

 https://instant.io/ share and receive files using WebTorrent.

 https://send.tresorit.com/ allows anonymous file shares.
-Files can up up to 5 GB and be stored for up to 7 days.
+Files can be up to 5 GB and be stored for up to 7 days.

-poke comes which a online manual and also has a quick start guide.
+poke comes which an online manual and also has a quick start guide.

 Another nice feature is, that it can show statistics about assembler code, like needed cycles, instructions, and which resources the instructions need.
 This uses the LLVM Machine Code Analyzer.